geopm/geopm/CONTRIBUTING.md

 http://ltp.sourceforge.net/coverage/lcov.php

-The geopm build must be configured with the "--enable-coverage" option.
+The GEOPM build must be configured with the "--enable-coverage" option.
 Then simply run

     make coverage